nlspt/nlb-nas-corporate/_conservation-and-preservation/2-frequently-asked-qn.md

 **Does NAS or NLB offers courses or training on preservation?**

 No, we do not offer courses but we do hold talks on preservation and collection care.
-You can refer to the links below for more information regarding webinars, online courses and resources.
+You can refer to the Selected Resources below for more information regarding conservation webinars, online courses, and resources.